ljdursi/dursi-blog/_drafts/2019-09-30-science-makes-great-managers-but-not-necessarily-good-ones.md

 But management in an computational-science academic environment is very different from other areas.

-First, academic work is largely performed by trainees, who have a very different relationship to their academic supervisor than an employee does to their manager.
+First, academic work is largely performed by trainees like students, who have a very different relationship to their academic supervisor than an employee does to their manager.
 At its best, when an academic lab is run by ethical and competent leadership[^1], significant effort